 The exhibition includes a rich collection of photos and documents, manuscripts and letters from the Sils period, the original death mask, various busts (Max Kruse, Willy de Boe), music, a complete collection of the works that Nietzsche himself published during his lifetime, including rare dedication copies.
 In addition, there is a documentation on the counterfeits for which Nietzsche's sister is responsible and on Nietzsche's time as a professor in Basel (Basler Stube with original furniture and documents from the time of Basel 1869-79).

-Introductory lecture on Friedrich Nietzsche and the Nietzsche House:
+Introductory lecture about Friedrich Nietzsche and the Nietzsche House:

-Every Wednesday from 11:00am - 12:45pm in German or on request outside opening hours in German, English, Italian and French
+Always on Wednesdays from 11.30 a.m. - 1.30 p.m. in German or on request outside opening hours in German, English, Italian and French.

 During opening hours (15.00 - 18.00) guests can then visit the museum individually.